Team1157/site/src/projects.md

 <h2>Competition - MATE 2023</h2>
 <h3>Bubbles</h3>
 <img src="/img/Bubbles!.jpeg?url" alt="Bubbles ROV from MATE 2023">
 <p>An iteration of the earlier Boxfish ROV, Bubbles utilized a similar frame structure, but with 8 thrusters placed at the corners of the frame, allowing for near-symmetrical movement in any orientation.
-Designed to have a pair of cameras and manipulators on both sides, Bubbles was able to quickly shift between tasks at ease, without needing precious time to swing around to face the new focus.</p>
+Designed to have a pair of cameras and manipulators on both sides, Bubbles was able to quickly shift between tasks with ease, not requiring precious time to swing around to face the new focus.</p>

 <h2>Competition - MATE 2022</h2>
 <h3>Boxfish</h3>